pimterry/server-components/README.md

 components.registerElement("my-new-element", { prototype: NewElement });
 ```

-For examples of more complex component definitions, with explanations, take a look at [component-examples.md](component-examples.md)
+For examples of more complex component definitions, with explanations, take a look at the [example components](https://github.com/pimterry/server-components/blob/master/component-examples.md)

 #### Component usage